 How much does bail cost in Texas?

-- Whether the defendant was out on bail during the arrest
+- Whether the defendant was already on bail at the time of arrest

-- Whether the defendant has prior criminal convictions
+- Whether the defendant has previous criminal convictions

-Do you get bail money back in Texas?
+Do I get my bail money back in Texas?

 In Texas, whether or not your bail money is refunded depends on your appearance in court.
 If you attend all required court sessions, the bail amount is returned.
 However, if you don’t show up for your trial, you will lose your bail money.

 When dealing with a bail bond, the situation differs slightly.